jar0n/c4-bootstrap-nodejs/README.md

 #### Working directories + upstart scripts

-nodeJS apps are designed to run from **/home/node** so the repack script can back them up easily.
+nodeJS apps are designed to run from **/home/node** as the user ***node***.
+Keeping all files in this directory means the repack script can back them up easily.
 In **/etc/init** there is a skeleton upstart script provided called **node-skeleton.conf** .This allows you to easily start and stop your application.

 #### nodeJS version